ornab74/twitchaudio/README.md

 ## Bandwidth Notes

-TwitchAudio is locked to `audio_only`, so it does not accidentally request video variants.
+TwitchAudio defaults to `audio_only`.
+Optional video playback is deliberately locked to Streamlink's low variants: `160p` and `360p`.
+Higher qualities are not exposed in the UI and are rejected by the playback code.

 Typical Twitch audio-only usage is roughly 60-80 MB per hour.
 A 1080p stream can use multiple GB per hour.
 Actual bandwidth depends on Twitch's current stream variants and your network.